microsoft/antares/README.md

 The little girl was amazed.
 She had never seen the heat before.
 "Can we go outside and feel the sun?" she asked.
 "Yes," her mother said.
+...

+$ python.exe -m autort.examples.05_llama2_7b_int4

+How large is Atlantic Ocean?

+The Atlantic Ocean is the second largest ocean on Earth, covering approximately 20% of the Earth's surface. ...
 ```